Typing is often easier than writing by hand for kids with certain learning and thinking differences.

 Many kids with learning and thinking differences prefer to type rather than write by hand because typing makes writing easier.
 But that’s not always the case for kids with certain challenges, including

-motor skills issues.
+.
 Even if they’ve gotten typing instruction in school, some kids may need extra time and practice to master this skill.

 Here are some of the learning and thinking differences and other challenges that can impact a child’s ability to type.